-We seek applicants committed to developing an academic program focused on computational oncology in areas relevant to the field of radiation therapy (e.g. radiation biology, treatment response prediction, cancer immunology, cancer detection, etc.).
-Applicants must have completed a Ph.D. and postdoc in the area of computational oncology.
-Applicants should also have expertise in development and application of machine learning/artificial intelligence approaches for translational cancer research and demonstrated prior substantial scholarly contributions in these areas.
+We seek applicants committed to developing an academic program focused on computational biology/bioinformatics in areas relevant to the field of oncology.
+Applicants must have completed a Ph.D. and postdoc in the area of computational biology/bioinformatics.
+Ideal applicants will have experience in computational oncology and machine learning/artificial intelligence.

 Applicants must have an interest in leading an independent research program and have the desire to closely collaborate with other investigators in the Division and Department.
 The successful applicant will spend the majority of time on their independent research program and approximately 25% on collaborating with members of the Division and Department to support computational biology and bioinformatics needs.
 The ideal candidate will have potential trajectory and/or demonstrated breadth of preparation, as exemplified by significant research experience resulting in high impact publications in computational oncology.
 A successful candidate will be expected to obtain substantial grant funding (e.g., NIH award(s)).